 Social Responsibility: Bands or people in the spotlight of society have a social responsibility to get involved in helping society as a whole.
 We have built in an area for Joey to interact and market related causes that he feels are worthy causes that help society as a whole.

-Tips For SEO for Bands
+Tips For SEO and Promoting Your Band

 - Create unique and valuable content from insider information from the band.

 - Add traditional interaction points such as tour dates, album information, and song lyrics.

 - Don’t just rely on Facebook or Myspace to market and build your fan base, because a website coupled with social media can have an exponential affect.

 - Create a blog, and write often to keep the fans informed and build the connection with them.

 - Reach out to the fans that have blogs for links to help with rankings and exposure